Submitted by admin on Thu, 01/11/2007 - 08:40.

 Testing kits can help you identify what a substance is so you can decide how or if you want to take it.
 When getting drugs from someone or the internet you can't be 100% sure what it really is, even if it's from a friend.
 You can use a testing kit to get more info!

-You can buy testing kits from us by emailing email@example.com to set up a time to pick up your kit in person from Central Toronto Community Health Centres or you can order them directly online here !
+Email us at info(at)tripproject(dot)ca to get more info about picking up your kit in person from downtown Toronto or you can order them directly online here !

 Just say KNOW!